Mikal Bridges NBA Playoffs Player Props: Nets vs. 76ers

 - The Nets rank 28th in possessions per game with 99.2.
 His opponents, the 76ers, have one of the slowest tempos with 99.8 possessions per contest.

-- The 76ers are the third-best defensive team in the league, conceding 110.9 points per game.
+- On the glass, the 76ers are ranked second in the league, allowing 41.2 rebounds per game.

-- Allowing 41.2 rebounds per contest, the 76ers are the second-ranked squad in the league.
+- Looking at assists, the 76ers are sixth in the NBA, allowing 24.2 per contest.

-- The 76ers give up 24.2 assists per contest, sixth-ranked in the league.

-- Conceding 11.6 made 3-pointers per game, the 76ers are the fifth-ranked team in the NBA.
+- Giving up 11.6 made 3-pointers per game, the 76ers are the fifth-ranked team in the NBA.

 Mikal Bridges vs. the 76ers